jackwelcomefisher/jackwelcomefisher.github.io/README.md

 <!--- I am on the job market in 2022-23 and will be available for interviews remotely, as well as in person at the EJM and the ASSA. -->

+I will join the [Platform Lab](https://d3.harvard.edu/labs/platform-lab/) at Harvard's D^3 Institute in fall 2023 as a postdoctoral fellow, before joining the University of Virginia's [economics department](https://economics.virginia.edu/) in summer 2024 as an assistant professor.
+In the meantime, I am excited to intern at Uber as an applied scientist.

 Please feel free to reach out by email: [J.W.Fisher@lse.ac.uk](mailto:J.W.Fisher@lse.ac.uk).

 My CV is available [here](https://jackwelcomefisher.github.io/Fisher_JM_CV_current.pdf).